lucasdias4/cat_and_dog_searcher_modularization_by_layer/README.md

 - Search for a list of dog breeds;
 - See a list of cat breeds;
 - See a list of dog breeds;
-- See the detail of the selected breed;
+- See the detail of the selected breed.

 ### Tech stack:
 - Kotlin;